Note: This blog entry was started in June 2023 but backdated to 2009.

 3 Boris / Berko Chaim-Moshkov Divinskiy (1843-1913), son

 m.
-Dina Chidnovsky
+Dina Chidnovsky, wife

 Resident: Stepantsy (1875, 1897), Kanev (1906 Duma voter).
 As a widower, Boris immigrated to Argentina in 1912 with children Sara, Isac, and Jone, Isac’s wife Lea, and granddaughter Chaique, to reunite with Boris’s son Suse in Basavilbaso.